 1. Prep your ingredients: Grate two heaping handfuls of cheese, chop the cilantro, and tear and chop the chicken into bite-sized pieces.

 2. Heat the frying pan over medium heat until hot, then put one tortilla in the pan.
-Top the tortilla with a small handful of cheese, half the chicken, half the cilantro, and another small handful of cheese to cover the chicken.
+Top the tortilla with a small handful of cheese, half the cilantro, and another small handful of cheese to cover the chicken.
 Close with a second tortilla.

 3. Cook for a few minutes, then check the underside with a spatula.
 When there are brown spots on the bottom of the tortilla and about half of the cheese is melted, flip the quesadilla.
 Cook the second side until there are brown spots on the bottom and all of the cheese is melted.